From Dr. Z - Carpal tunnel syndrome specialist

 The above carpal tunnel stretching exercises are among the best prescriptions for healthy hands.
 Perform all of these exercises throughout the day.
 I recommend you take breaks to do them for every 30-60 minutes of work you do with your hands.

-Doing these stretches as exactly as I've described will prevent you from getting carpal tunnel syndrome.
-And if you already have it, they will greatly reduce - and even eliminate - symptoms.
+Doing these stretches exactly as I've described will most likely prevent you from getting carpal tunnel syndrome.
+If you combine them with avoiding the harmful activities that produce carpal tunnel syndrome, you have powerful tool in your belt.
+And if you already have carpal tunnel, the stretches and avoidance measures will greatly reduce - and even eliminate - symptoms.